Senna obtusifolia (sicklepod)

 Flowers are solitary or in pairs, in leaf axils, on pedicels 1-3 cm long (1 cm in S. tora).
 The calyx has five free, unequal sepals, keeled on the back.
 The corolla has five free, spreading, yellow petals, obovate to obovate-oblong, narrowed at the base and rounded at the tip, except for the standard (uppermost petal) which has two lobes.
 There are 10 stamens of which seven are fertile and three are staminodes.
 The ovary has numerous ovules.
 In S. obtusifolia, the stigma is oblique with an acute rim; in S. tora it is straight with two rolled back lips (ACTA, 1986a, b).
 The fruit is a brownish-green, slender, curved, compressed pod, 10 to 25 cm long and 2 to 6 mm wide, containing 25 to 30 seeds.
 Pods are slightly indented between the seeds.
 There are two major variants of S. obtusifolia in the Americas, differing primarily in pod type.
 Plants from the Antilles and the USA have pods 3.5-6 mm in diameter, as do African specimens and those from India, Indo Malaya and China (Irwin and Barneby, 1982).
 In South America and the Philippines, the pod is narrower (2-3.5 mm) in diameter and strongly curved.
 Seeds are rhomboidal, 4 to 5 mm long, shiny and yellowish brown to dark red.
 In S. obtusifolia, the areole (marking on the seed coat) is very narrow (0.3 to 0.5 mm wide); in S. tora it is large (1.5 to 2 mm wide) (Brenan, 1967).

-DistributionTop of page S. obtusifolia is a native to tropical South America but has become widespread throughout the tropics and subtropics.
+S. obtusifolia is a native to tropical South America but has become widespread throughout the tropics and subtropics.
 However, the extent of its original distribution in the neotropics is unknown.
 It has been generally confused with S. tora, a species confined to Asia from India to China and Fiji, with the possible exception of one Congo specimen and a single specimen from Mafia Island, Tanzania (Brenan, 1967).
 In the USA the range of S. obtusifolia is similar to that of 150 years ago although infestations are still increasing (Teem et al. 1980).
 In northern Queensland, Australia, it infests about 600,000 ha and is still spreading.
 Although S. obtusifolia can become widespread in Australia, a model predicts that its optimal habitat will be coastal Queensland and New South Wales.
-This model also provides a predicted world distribution map that highlights regions such as much of southern Europe, South-East Africa, Madagascar and North New Zealand as having a high potential to support populations of the species.
+This model also provides a predicted world distribution map that highlights regions such as much of southern Europe, South-East Africa (where Witt and Luke (2017) have recorded this species as invasive), Madagascar and North New Zealand as having a high potential to support populations of the species.
 There is also some evidence that a cold tolerant biotype may be evolving and this would further increase the potential range of the weed (Mackey et al., 1997).

 Distribution TableTop of page